vrnxx/WSGi-http-server/README.md

 # WSGi-http-server
 > This is a simple `WSGI http server` project.
-> I used Flask as a framework.
+> I have used Flask with him..

 It is made for educational purposes so that everyone can get